rollick/dotfiles-3/README.md

 dotfiles
 ========
-These are my dotfiles.
+This is a collection of my dotfiles.

+Although this repository mainly exist for my convenience and as a backup, it might prove to be of interest for others.

 Installation
 ------------
-My dotfiles are optimized to be installed with
+This collection of dotfiles is meant to be installed with [GNU stow](http://www.gnu.org/software/stow/).
-[GNU stow](http://www.gnu.org/software/stow/).

-Simply run `stow -t ~/ <application>` from inside the git repository.
+Simply run `stow -t ~/ <application>` or `./stow_all.sh` from inside the git repository.

-For further information on handling your configuration with GNU stow see the [official manual](https://www.gnu.org/software/stow/manual/).
+For further information on handling your configuration with GNU stow see it's [official manual](https://www.gnu.org/software/stow/manual/).

 License